 U.S. and Russian experts prepared Sept.
 28 for a possible maneuver of the International Space Station to avoid orbital debris from an aging Russian rocket body.
 The time of closest approach to the station was estimated at 3 p.m.
 EDT, Sept.
 29. The 3-min. maneuver, if carried out on Sept.
 29 just before 1 p.m.
 EDT, would replace a maneuver already planned for next week to adjust the station’s altitude for the arrival of the 45 Progress supply craft and Soyuz 28S crew capsule, which ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S., Russia Weigh Possible ISS Debris-Avoidance Maneuver".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S., Russia Weigh Possible ISS Debris-Avoidance Maneuver".